apollographql/apollo-server/docs/source/performance/caching.md

 On initialization, this plugin automatically begins caching responses according to [field settings](#in-your-schema-static).

 The plugin uses the same in-memory LRU cache as Apollo Server's other features.
-For environments with multiple server instances, you should instead use a shared cache backend, such as [Memcached or Redis](#memcachedredis-setup).
+For environments with multiple server instances, you might instead want to use a shared cache backend, such as [Memcached or Redis](#memcachedredis-setup).

 >In addition to the [`Cache-Control` HTTP header](#caching-with-a-cdn), the `responseCachePlugin` also sets the `Age` HTTP header to the number of seconds the returned value has been in the cache.